SFU-CMPT-201/a1-pub/README.md

-# Assignment 1: Neovim practice
+# Assignment 1: Neovim Practice

 From now on, we will assume that you know how to use the command-line interface.
 This means that we will not spell out the commands that you need to use.
 For example, we will just state that you need